jawaddle/learn_git/jw_gitnotes.md

 Merge - combining branched data and history together

 Two algorithms for merging:
--fast-forward: all commits in checked out branch are in the merged product -three-way merge: master may have changed since branching new-feature branch so merging requires 3-way merge forming a NEW commit
+- fast-forward: all commits in checked out branch are in the merged product
+- three-way merge: master may have changed since branching new-feature branch so merging requires 3-way merge forming a NEW commit

 Merge conflicts resolution - run git status if a merge conflict ensues and usually tells you what to do to resolve.